QuidLabs/IMO/README.md

 for future cash flow from ΞTH
 getting deployed into UniV3,

-fees retained to capitalise QD...
+fees retained to capitalise QD,
 as well as sUSDe yield (Morpho
 boosted), **gradated** liquidations
 from longs, and deductibles of